70llxseCodez/react-pizza-project/README.md

 #PIZZA APP
-you can see here [click here :point_left:](react-pizza-project-cnnpzleis-akyl05.vercel.app)
+* you can see here [click here :point_left:](react-pizza-project-cnnpzleis-akyl05.vercel.app)
+* here i used react-redux-toolkit